ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> Whenever I'm about to do something, I think, 'Would an idiot do that?'
-And if they would, I do not do that thing.
+> Sometimes I’ll start a sentence, and I don’t even know where it’s going.
+I just hope I find it along the way.
 >
-> <p>- Dwight Schrute</p>
+> <p>- Michael Scott</p>

 <br />